tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 He shrugged.
 “We’ll see.”

 I must have glanced at that empty chair every fifteen seconds throughout the meal.
 Every so often, I thought I saw a glimmer of movement in it from the corner of my eye, but once I turned and looked, there was never anything there.
 I figured it must be my lack of sleep or a trick of the light in my peripheral vision.
-Kilday didn’t comment on it.
-He was way too busy alternately stuffing himself with his fish tacos and talking about himself.
+I should have connected it with the similar phenomenon in my apartment the previous night, but Kilday had my full attention now.
+He was stuffed himself with his fish tacos and talked about his background.
 He had grown up in the southwest—Albuquerque, Fort Worth, El Paso, and eventually Phoenix.
 He said he was a fat kid growing up and never had friends or money.
 I started wondering if his apparent wealth was all his partner’s.
 He said he worked now as a traveling consultant but stopped short of describing what kind of companies he consulted for.
 Once I’d finished my seabass, he asked me about myself.

 “What kind of name is Osprey?” he asked.
 “I mean it’s cool and all, I’ve just never heard it.”